Game Day Nutrition [Ultimate Athlete Guide]

 On game day foods high in carbohydrate should be eaten so that fuel stores can be filled and then topped off closer to game time.
 At each meal, try to make half your plate carbohydrates, and at each snack pair a carbohydrate with a protein.

-What should athletes eat for breakfast for game day nutrition
+Breakfast for game day nutrition

 Breakfast is the most important meal of the day, especially for athletes if they have a full day of eating before their competition.
 One of the biggest nutrition related mistakes an athlete makes is skipping breakfast.
 (1)